mickknutson/github_copilot_master_class/chapter01/01.01.1/Q_and_A.md

 Description: This file contains the text of the Q&A section for chapter 01.01.1.
 -->

-# Chapter 01.01.1 Q&A
+# Q&A

-## Q: What is the difference between a program and a process?
+Q: What is the purpose of the `img` element?

-A: A program is a set of instructions that are stored in a file on disk.
-A process is an instance of a program that is running on a computer.
-A program can be loaded into memory and executed by the operating system, creating a process.
-A process is an active entity that can be managed by the operating system.
-A program is a passive entity that is stored on disk.
+A: The `img` element is used to embed an image in an HTML document.